htcondor/htcondor/docs/version-history/development-release-series-89.rst

 Release Notes:

--  HTCondor version 8.9.10 not yet released.

-..
-HTCondor version 8.9.10 released on Month Date, 2020.
+- HTCondor version 8.9.10 released on November 24, 2020.

 - For *condor_annex* users: Amazon Web Services is deprecating support for the Python 2.7 runtime used by *condor_annex*.
-If you ran the *condor_annnex* setup command with a previous version of HTCondor, you should update your setup to use the new runtime.
+If you ran the *condor_annex* setup command with a previous version of HTCondor, you should update your setup to use the new runtime.
 (Go to the AWS Lambda `console <https://console.aws.amazon.com/lambda>` and look for the ``HTCondorAnnex-CheckConnectivity`` function; click on it.
 Scroll